jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Unfortunately a pattern that is reached for far to often, and in the wrong circumstances is to turn a non-interactive element in a faux button.

-This will often be acheived with an ARIA role:
+This will often be achieved with an ARIA role:

 ```html
 <div role="button" tabindex="0">I'm not a button</div>